GetDKAN/dkan-tools/README.md

 # DKAN Tools

-This CLI application provides tools for implementing, developing, and maintaining [DKAN](https://github.com/GetDKAN/dkan), the Drupal-based open data portal.
+This CLI application provides tools for implementing, developing, and maintaining [DKAN](https://github.com/GetDKAN/dkan), the Drupal-based open data catalog.
 For Drupal 7.x projects use the 1.x branch.

 ## Requirements